top of page

 off from the garden,

-drink a cup or two of tea,
+drink a cup or ten of tea,

 and read about winter flowers instead,